 Looking for a place to grab afternoon tea with your friends who all love Korean food and music?
 This is the place to go to.
 Visit PLUS EIGHT TWO and delight in classic Korean cafe dishes like the Injeolmi Toast and Silk-like Shaved Ice Bingsu while fangirling with your pals.

 Yet another concept by PLUS EIGHT TWO is this joint called 82Bunsik serving up delicious treats.
-Just like the minimalist cafes you would see in Seoul, 82bunsik has all the ambience and decor that will transport you to Korea.
+Like the minimalist cafes you would see in Seoul, 82bunsik has all the ambience and decor that will transport you to Korea.

 On the streets of South Korea, you’ll always find colourful tents serving street food called the pojangmacha.
 Inspired by that, Pocha in a Forest offers a similar one-of-a-kind dining experience that you probably won’t experience in other Korean restaurants in Singapore.

 For a fun Friday night get-together, invite your friends for drinks at Pocha in a Forest.
-Dine in their tent and have a taste of dishes that you can order in a pojangmacha such as fried chicken, kimchi stew, and chive pancakes.
+Dine in their tent and taste dishes you can order in a pojangmacha such as fried chicken, kimchi stew, and chive pancakes.

 Have you ever wanted to indulge in Korean food while getting your hair done?
 Well, Walking on Sunshine gives you just that.
 While you get a makeover, you can order hearty dishes from their cafe, which serves a number of flavourful Korean dishes like the classic Korean kimchi and seafood pancakes.